kristin-vrona/Vrona-Profile/_pages/contact.md

 ###### *The above photo aims to allow visitors to get in contact with me via email while mitigating spam and scraping risks associated with direct links.
-I apologize for the warped and ugly layout!*
+Apologies in advance for the warped and blurry layout!*